usamajutt93u/5g-mec-hardened-infrastructure/README.md

-Here is the fully completed, cohesive README.md file.
-It merges your preferred high-level academic title and design overview with the updated folder path details for your files.

-Run this single, self-terminating command block in your Ubuntu terminal to write the file cleanly without getting stuck:

-Bash
-cat << 'EOF' > ~/5g-mec-hardened-infrastructure/README.md
 # Securing Multi-Tenant 5G MEC Nodes Using Preventative Policy-as-Code and Advanced Observability

 This repository contains the complete infrastructure-as-code manifests and programmatic configurations for simulating and hardening a resource-constrained **5G Multi-access Edge Computing (MEC)** node infrastructure.